Markets Right Now: Stocks open broadly lower on Wall Street

 9:35 a.m.

-Stocks are opening broadly lower on Wall Street, putting the market on track for its third decline this week.
+Stocks are opening moderately lower across the board, putting the market on track for its fourth loss this week.

-Financial companies and health care stocks contributed the most to the declines in early trading on Thursday.
+Banks and health care companies led the declines in early trading Friday.
+JPMorgan Chase lost 1 percent and drugmaker Merck gave up 0.9 percent.

-AIG slumped 8.4 percent and Cardinal Health, a drug distributor, sank 14.5 percent.
-Both companies reported weak results for their latest quarter.
+Engineering and construction company Fluor slumped 21 percent after reporting a surprise loss in the first quarter and slashing its forecast for the year.

 Comments